Markham, Ontario: Road network

-Most of Elgin Mills Road in Markham (east of Woodbine) is not be regional road.
-East of Donald Cousens Boulevard serves new residential developments and east is named rural and/or agricultural.

 Important thoroughfares

 Major highways that pass through Markham include King's Highway 404 (from Toronto to just south of Lake Simcoe), which marks Markham's boundary with the City of Richmond Hill, and the 407 ETR (more commonly known as Highway 407), a privately owned toll highway that passes north of Toronto and connects Markham with Burlington and Oshawa.
 Highway 404 is one of the most important routes used for travel to and from the City of Toronto.
 Highway 407 primarily serves Markham from Yonge Street to York-Durham Line.
 The highway connects Markham with Clarington to the east, and Burlington to the west.

 One of the most heavily travelled arterial roads in Markham is Regional Road 7, a major east–west artery.
 This road is more commonly referred to as Highway 7, a name which comes from the time when it used to be a provincial highway.
 The road is still officially Highway 7 east of Reesor Road.
 Other major east–west routes include 16th Avenue, Major MacKenzie Drive, the combination of John Street/Esna Park Drive/14th Avenue, and Steeles Avenue which forms Markham's southern boundary with Toronto.